 Wikipedia page on Tatsuo Hasegawa

-Reader's Digest (Canada) page entitled "Behind the Scenes: War & Peace" on an unlikely friendship between a Second World War bomber pilot (457th Bombardment Squadron of the 330th Bomb Group, B29 SN:42-94029) and a Japanese man (an 11-year-old boy) who lived through the horror on the ground in Kumagaya, Japan (approaching altitude 4,500 metres?).
+Reader's Digest (Canada) page entitled "Behind the Scenes: War & Peace" on an unlikely friendship (This page now vanished, sorry to say), between a Second World War bomber pilot (457th Bombardment Squadron of the 330th Bomb Group, B29 SN:42-94029) and a Japanese man (an 11-year-old boy) who lived through the horror on the ground in Kumagaya, Japan (approaching altitude 4,500 metres?).

 News of death on the newspaper Asahi 2008.5.8.
 (In Japanese)

 News of death on the newspaper Yomiuri 2008.6.10.
 (In Japanese)